DEVOTIONALS

 kindness, goodness, faithfulness, gentleness and self-control.

-- they would glorify the Lord (in all they do and say)
+– they would glorify the Lord (in all they do, think and say)

 ACTION:

-Have you considered what an awesome privilege it is to pray for others?
+– Have I considered what an awesome privilege it is to pray for others?

-How often do you pray intercessory prayers for others?
+– How often do I pray intercessory prayers for others?

-We should also pray continually for those who either do not know the Lord,
+to also pray continually for those who don’t know the Lord.

-and cause us to “write off” those sinking into sin, but that’s not what
+and cause us to ‘write off’ those sinking into sin, but that’s not what the

-One of the greatest needs of those on a self-destructive path is to know
+One of the greatest needs of those who are on a self-destructive path is

 Pray,

-Thank You for those You have encouraged to pray for me during my
+prayer.
+Thank You for those You have encouraged to pray for me

-difficult times.
-Thank You Jesus for Your prayers to the Father for me.
+during my difficult times.
+Thank You Jesus for Your prayers to the

-Teach me to become more sensitive to the needs of others and less
+Father for me.
+Teach me to become more sensitive to the needs of

-focused on myself.
-I know that when I do that, selfishness will become
+others and less focused on myself.
+I know that when I do that,

 Unknown's avatar